George Washington in the French and Indian War: Braddock's Defeat

 The next day, after Lieutenant Colonel Thomas Gage's light infantry had crossed the Monongahela about 10 mi from Fort Duquesne, they stumbled into a French and Indian force that had been sent to locate them.
 Both sides were surprised, but the French and Indians quickly organized themselves and made a vicious onslaught against the British.
 Gage's men, and the work crews they were guarding, turned and fled in a panic, right into the arriving column of regulars, which included Braddock and his entourage.
 The discipline of the British regulars broke down, and a panicked retreat began, with the French and Indians firing at them from the cover of the surrounding woods.
 Braddock lost several horses, and eventually went down with a mortal wound.
 Washington was one of the few of Braddock's aides to emerge relatively unscathed, despite being significantly involved in the fighting.
-He had two horses shot out from under him, and four bullets pierced his coat.
+He had two horses shot out from under him, four bullets pierced his coat, and fragments of shrapnel were later discovered in his hair.
 He sustained no injuries and showed coolness under fire.
 Braddock, who had been loaded onto a wagon in a makeshift litter, ordered Washington to ride back to fetch the remainder of the army that was working its way up from the Great Meadows.
 The battered remnants of Braddock's force eventually returned to Fort Cumberland, where Washington wrote letters harshly critical of the event.
-To Governor Dinwiddie he reported that, although the British officers fought well, their "cowardly Dogs of soldiers" did not.
+To Governor Dinwiddie, he reported that, although the British officers fought well, their "cowardly Dogs of soldiers" did not.
 The Virginians, he said, acquitted themselves well: they "behaved like Men, and died like Soldiers."
 His reports burnished the reputation of the Virginia Regiment, and Washington was lauded as the "hero of Monongahela" for his work organizing the retreat.
 Dinwiddie was also forced to acknowledge Washington's "gallant Behav[io]r", and the Virginia House of Burgesses reorganized the colony's defenses with Washington as colonel of a 1,200 strong regiment.

+Fifteen years later, in 1770, Washington returned to the same Pennsylvania wilderness.
+Upon hearing of his arrival, an old Indian chief traveled a long way just to meet him.
+Sitting down with Washington, the chief revealed that he had been a leader in the battle years before.
+He recounted how he had personally fired at Washington seventeen times without success, concluding that the young officer was protected by the Great Spirit.
+He then ordered his warriors to cease firing at him.
+The chief told Washington: "I have traveled a long and weary path that I might see the young warrior of the great battle… I am come to pay homage to the man who is the particular favorite of Heaven, and who can never die in battle."

+Red Hawk, another Native American chief who fought in the same battle, later claimed to have fired at Washington eleven times without striking him.
+Convinced that the Great Spirit was shielding him, he too ceased firing.